Gladstone Regional Council area

-In combination these three fields accounted for 7,838 people in total or 51.4% of the male resident workers .
+In combination these three fields accounted for 7,838 people in total or 51.4% of the male resident workers (All industries).

-The major differences between the field of qualifications held by the male resident workers of Gladstone Regional Council area and Construction were:
+The major differences between the field of qualifications held by the male resident workers () of Gladstone Regional Council area and the Construction workforce were:

-- A larger percentage of male resident workers qualified in Management and Commerce (5.7% compared to 3.1%)
+- A larger percentage of male resident workers (All industries) qualified in Management and Commerce (5.7% compared to 3.1%)

-- A larger percentage of male resident workers qualified in Education (2.2% compared to 0.7%)
+- A larger percentage of male resident workers (All industries) qualified in Education (2.2% compared to 0.7%)

-- A larger percentage of male resident workers qualified in Society and Culture (1.9% compared to 0.7%)
+- A larger percentage of male resident workers (All industries) qualified in Society and Culture (1.9% compared to 0.7%)

-The number of male resident workers in Gladstone Regional Council area decreased by 1,271 between 2011 and 2016.
+The number of male resident workers (All industries) in Gladstone Regional Council area decreased by 1,271 between 2011 and 2016.

-The largest changes in the field of qualifications held by the male resident workers between 2011 and 2016 in Gladstone Regional Council area were for those qualified in:
+The largest change in the field of qualifications held by the male resident workers (All industries) between 2011 and 2016 in Gladstone Regional Council area was for those qualified in:

 - Management and Commerce (+182 male resident workers)